 Some other Prague attractions that shouldn’t be missed are the Prague Castle complex, Astronomical clock, the dancing house, St. Vitus Cathedral, and the famous Charles Bridge.

-If you want to experience the holidays in a festive, beautifully-decorated European capital, one of my favorite Christmas destinations is Copenhagen, Denmark.
+If you want to experience the holidays in a festive, beautifully-decorated European capital, one of best destinations in Europe for Christmas is Copenhagen, Denmark.

 In my opinion, Copenhagen has the best Christmas markets in Scandinavia.
 The most expansive of them is located in Kongens Nytorv Square, along with some of the city’s most iconic buildings.